jingelrpg/coc-vft/README.md

   where health-care is badly organized and has to struggle with constant shortages in medication supply from the Soviet Union.
+  The smuggle is supported by Jelka's Jewish contacts in the Swedish pharmaceutical industry.
-* Jelka has a very broad knowledge and speeks several languages, which she learned from her father, an Austro-Slovakian World War I deserter from Bratislava, who was one of the earliest members of the Esperanto movement and former owner of a pharmacy in the Free City of Gdańsk.
+* Jelka has a very broad knowledge and speeks several languages, which she learned from her father, a Jewish Austro-Slovakian World War I deserter from Bratislava, who was a pharmacist, anarchist, and member of the Esperanto movement.
+  On his escape from the Austrian army jurisdiction, he eventually found shelter in the Jewish community of the Free City of Gdańsk, where he met Jelka's mother and took the opportunity to run a pharmacy after the retirement of its former owner and fellow Jewish community member.
+* Following the Nazi occupation of Gdańsk,
+  Jelka and her father found shelter in different Jewish friendly families, until her father was eventually arrested by Gestapo.
+  Luckily she wasn't found and continued to find several hideouts.
 * During World War II,
-  Jelka used the chemical knowledge she gained from her father to become an explosives specialist in Radek's resistance group.
+  Jelka joined the Polish resistance, where she used the chemical knowledge she gained from her father to become an explosives specialist.
-  Besides him, she was the only survivor of an attack on the group that Radek had not seen coming due to being drunk.
+  After becoming a member of Radek's resistance group, she quickly fell in love with him, but was soon afterwards besides Radek the only survivor of an attack on the group that Radek had not seen coming due to being drunk.
-* Jelka loves Radek, but could never forgive him the loss of their resistance group members.
+* Jelka fell in love with Radek and still loves him, but could never forgive him the loss of their resistance group members.
   Therefore they haven't seen or talked to each other for a long time.
   But Radek asks her to join the investigation of Torpedownia, because he feels that she is the only one